7Block Labs

 Policy

-• Allocation logic: minimize redemption windows first (ERC‑7540 queue health), then maximize rolling 7‑day APY at fund NAV, subject to circuit‑breaker status.
+• Allocation Logic: Our approach is to first minimize redemption windows (keeping an eye on ERC-7540 queue health), and then aim to maximize the rolling 7-day APY at fund NAV, while also taking into account circuit-breaker status.

 Flow